 “In some cases, being an executor can be like having another full-time job,” Choong says.
 “It’s a huge ask for a family member or someone close to you.”

-- Your financial institution deals with the paperwork.
+- Your financial institution handles the paperwork.

-Starting the financial conversation with your family
+How do you start the financial conversation with your family?

 “Money is a sensitive subject, but talking about it doesn’t have to be crass,” Choong says.
 “Politely tell your family why you want this conversation.
 Let your relatives know that you want them to be in the loop in case anything happens.”

 Another way to minimize the discomfort is to generalize the conversation.
 “Your family members may be uncomfortable disclosing exact dollar values,” she says.
 “So, don’t mention it.
 Instead, focus on the types of accounts and insurance policies you each have.
 Talk about where they are and who your financial contacts are with.
 This could be your advisor, executor or lawyer.”

 What if your family needs help talking about money?

 Feeling uncomfortable or uncertain about where the conversation might head?
 It could be helpful for all of you to see an advisor together.
 Advisors can be great mediators.
 They can: